Fantastic Negrito Returns, With Arrows Aimed At A Culture That's 'Lost Its Way'

 "I wrote this album because I fear for the life of my black son," Xavier wrote to tell me.
 "I fear for the lives of my daughters.
 I am uncertain about what kind of future they will face.
 Will someone shoot up their school?
 Will they become addicted to prescription pills?
 Will they wind up on the street, sleeping under freeways and overpasses?
 Will the police murder my son?
 I came up with the album name Please Don't Be Dead because I felt like we'd lost our way as a society — and I know what happens when you chase the wrong things.
 It's the story of my life."

 The song draws on inspiration from traditional bluesmen, and sets fire to that music much in the same way that Led Zeppelin did.
-Inspirations from artists such Howling Wolf, Muddy Waters, Big Joe Williams, Buddy Guy and so many more are there to, as he says, "honor the pioneers of black roots music.
+Inspirations from artists such Howlin' Wolf, Muddy Waters, Big Joe Williams, Buddy Guy and so many more are there to, as he says, "honor the pioneers of black roots music.
 This album is rooted in the tradition of blues, in the tradition of riffs, in the tradition of chants... all of which foster unity in the community."
 In fact, there are photographs in this video provided by Dick Waterman and Terry Abrahamson, folks who took photos of many of those legends and helped preserve their memories.

 I first met Fantastic Negrito back in 2015 — from thousands of submissions to our very first Tiny Desk Contest, we selected him and his band as that year's winners.
 Last year, he won a Grammy for the Best Contemporary Blues Album for 2016's Last Days of Oakland.
 The new album, with its intense fervor, should make that two years in a row.